MicrosoftDocs/customer-voice/fp-docs/best-practices-to-create-a-survey.md

 ms.assetid: 888b9f2f-83ca-4188-92a7-113f196c759e
 ms.custom:
 ---
-# Best practices to create a survey
+# Best practices for creating a survey

 A few best practices enable you to create a meaningful survey and gather good responses from your customers.
 You can then analyze those responses and act on them in a way that best suits your organization.
 Some of the best practices for creating a survey are: